Bugiri Primary & Secondary School

-We encourage other children from the community who have parents to register in our school and charge them some amount of school fees to enable us to cover expenses for the total orphans and also enable US to pay wages for our teachers and administrative staff.
+We encourage other local working community families to register their children, too.
+Their child's school fees and our donations raised in the US enable us to cover expenses for the orphans' supplies and pay wages for our teachers and administrative staff.

 In 2013, volunteers from Holland and other supporters helped to install the roof to the school!
 Thanks to the Rotary Club of Beverly Hills, FFYIA was able to install the new benches and desk for the students.

 Located in Maboga Village of the Ssese Islands, Kalangala District of Uganda, the school is a 40 minutes ferry ride across Lake Victoria from the capital of Kampala.